ukduw/conditional-logic-stock-screener/README.md

 Note that there is no "% Change" condition and that **this screener will return a large number of stocks (~100)**.

-2. **The CLSS then uses Yahoo Finance API for market data.
+2. **The CLSS then uses Yahoo Finance API for fundamental data.
 This data is used to further filter the array with data-data conditional logic, which is a feature not available in the vast majority of screeners.
 The additional filters include:**
     - Intraday Volume > Shares Float
     - Dollar Volume > Market Cap

 The first condition, for example, checks for any degree of Float Rotation.

-**This returns a very short list of stocks (typically <10)**.
+**This returns a very short list of stocks (typically ~10)**.
 The purpose of this screener is to return only stocks that have exhibited disproportionate activity, regardless of % Gain.
 It takes into account how significant this activity is relative to the size of the stock itself (i.e. 60d average volume vs current volume, market cap vs $volume, shares float vs intraday volume).

 - Rather than only returning the **Top Gainers**, the CLSS will also return:
     - **Stocks that spiked, then sold off**, losing most/all of their gains - these stocks are typically filtered out by % Gain conditions and **cannot be captured by using other screeners**' basic Range filter, which, again, cannot be used conditionally (e.g. Range >= 30% Intraday Price)